-For this Deyr '09/10 the overall cereal production in southern Somalia is very positive, the highest in the last seven Deyr seasons (Table 2).
+For this Deyr, '09/10 the overall cereal production in southern Somalia is very positive, with the harvest estimated to be the highest Deyr, cereal production in the last seven Deyr seasons (Table 2).
 The production is 121% of the Deyr Post War Average (PWA 1999 - 2008) and 149% of the 5-year average (2004 - 2008) (Figure 2).
-In absolute terms, the estimated Deyr '09/10 harvest for sorghum and maize is 124,700 MT, for rice it is 3,750MT and 1,700MT for off-season maize (Juba region).
-Sorghum has a 76% share (98,800 MT) of the total cereal production, while maize contributes 21% (25,900MT) and rice contributes just 3% (3,750 MT).
+In absolute terms, the estimated Deyr, '09/10 harvest for sorghum and maize is 124,700 MT, for rice it is 3,750MT and 1,700MT for off-season maize (Juba region).
+Sorghum has a 76% share (98,000 MT) of the total cereal production, while maize contributes 21% (25,900MT) and rice contributes just 3% (3,750 MT).
 This season, the sorghum harvest is considerably better than the maize production.
-Deyr '09/10 sorghum harvest is 158% of the Deyr sorghum PWA, while maize production is estimated at 90% of the Deyr maize PWA.
+Deyr '09/10 sorghum harvest is 158% of the Deyr sorghum PWA, while maize production is estimated at 90% of Deyr maize PWA.
 The below normal maize production is related to the differences in localized rainfall, which affected both sorghum and maize producing areas.
 In particular, the riverine maize producing districts in Lower Shabelle (Kurtunwarey, Qoryole and Marka) suffered from a long dry spell in November and December and a significant drop in river levels, which reduced the opportunity for irrigation.